TO MAKE EVERYONE MORE GREEN

 I now use less than 2000 kilowatt-hours per year.

 In 2016, I used about 132 kwh per month.

 All taxes, fees, & other special charges included,

-My annual cost of electricity is $250 or $21 per month.
+My total cost for electricity was $313 or $26 per month.

 electrical power used.

 It is the amount of electricity to keep a 100-watt bulb burning for 10

 The basic cost of electricity is supposed to be